 ALEXANDRIA, Va.
-(Nov.
-30, 2018) – The National Credit Union Administration issued one prohibition notice and one prohibition order in November.
+(April 30, 2019) – The National Credit Union Administration issued three prohibition notices in April.
 These individuals are prohibited from participating in the affairs of any federally insured financial institution.

-- Mitchell Reiver, a former employee or institution-affiliated party of Melrose Credit Union in Briarwood, New York, agreed and consented to the issuance of a prohibition order and agreed to comply with all of its terms to settle and resolve the NCUA Board’s claims against him.
+- Phillip H. Darley, II, a former board member of the Panhandle Cooperative Federal Credit Union in Scottsbluff, Nebraska, agreed and consented to the issuance of a prohibition order and agreed to comply with all of its terms to settle and resolve the NCUA Board’s claims against him.

 Prohibition and administrative orders are searchable by name, institution, city, state, and year at the NCUA’s Administrative Orders webpage.
 The webpage also provides links to the enforcement actions of federal banking agencies against other institutions or their affiliated parties.